-Websites like ThredUp, Ebay, and Poshmark are happy to work with your Visa or AmEx.
-When talking about online thrifting through Facebook Marketplace or Facebook Buy, Sell, Trade groups, it has been my experience that PayPal or Venmo is the way to go.
+Websites like ThredUp, eBay, and Poshmark are happy to work with your Visa or AmEx.
+However, when talking about online thrifting through Facebook Marketplace or Facebook Buy, Sell, Trade groups, PayPal or Venmo is the way to go.

 Need more ideas?